Keck-DataReductionPipelines/KPF-Pipeline/README.md

 If there is no place to include the relevant citations in the text of the publication, please include the following acknowledgment (using the provided BibTeX entry):

-This research made use of the KPF Data Reduction Pipeline \citep{kpf:gibson2020}.
+"This research made use of the KPF Data Reduction Pipeline \citep{kpf:gibson2020}."